NAVSUP FLC Puget Sound Navy Food Management Team Teaches Meat Fabrication Skills to Fleet Culinary Specialists

-BANGOR, Wash.--Navy Culinary Specialists process a hog during a meat fabrication class at the Naval Supply Systems Command (NAVSUP) Fleet Logistics Center Puget Sound Navy Food Management Team training facility at Naval Base Kitsap-Bangor Dec.
-14. The course teaches Navy culinarhy personnel techniques for breaking down a hog into varous pork products such as chops and roasts.
-(Courtesy Photo)
+BANGOR, Washington – The Naval Supply Systems Command (NAVSUP) Fleet Logistics Center Puget Sound (FLCPS) Navy Food Management Team (NFMT) held a unique one-day hog processing course for Navy culinary personnel at the NFMT training facility on Naval Base Kitsap-Bangor Dec.
+17.

+The NFMT conducted the class by special request from the USS Nevada (SSBN 733) (Gold Crew) to give Navy Culinary Specialists (CS) from the Ohio-class ballistic missile submarine the opportunity to learn how to hand process an entire hog into commonly used pork cuts such as chops, ribs, and roasts.

+The skills taught in the course are somewhat unusual for culinary personnel serving at sea.

 |Date Taken: